submariner-io/submariner-website/src/content/contributing/shipyard/advanced/_index.en.md

 ### Per Cluster Settings

-Shipyard supports specifying variuos settings per deployed cluster.
+Shipyard supports specifying different settings for each deployed cluster.
 A default `cluster_settings` is supplied in the image, so any custom settings override those.
 The settings are sent to supporting scripts using a `--cluster_settings` flag.

-Currently, several settings are supported:
+Currently, the following settings are supported:
 * **clusters:** An array of the clusters to deploy.
   ```bash
   clusters=(cluster1,cluster2)